qgis/QGIS-Documentation/source/docs/training_manual/create_vector_data/create_new_vector.rst

 .. image:: /static/training_manual/create_vector_data/map_area_zoom.png
    :align: center

-.. note:: If your :guilabel:`urban` layer symbology is covering part or all of the raster layer, you can temporarily disable the layer by deselecting it in the :guilabel:`Layers panel`.
-You may also wish to hide the :guilabel:`Roads` symbology if you find it distracting.
+.. note:: If your :guilabel:`buildings` layer symbology is covering part or all of the raster layer, you can temporarily disable the layer by deselecting it in the :guilabel:`Layers panel`.
+You may also wish to hide the :guilabel:`roads` symbology if you find it distracting.

 You'll be digitizing these three fields: